UK first to roll out AstraZeneca shots in race to stem COVID surge

 “We are at the point of being overwhelmed by this disease,” he told BBC TV.
 “I think it (the vaccine) gives us a bit of hope, but I think we’ve got some tough weeks ahead.”

-Writing by William James, Guy Faulconbridge and Alistair Smout; Editing by Susan Fenton, Kate Holton, Raissa Kasolowsky and Nick Macfie
+Writing by William James, Guy Faulconbridge and Alistair Smout; Editing by Kate Holton, Raissa Kasolowsky, Nick Macfie and Mike Collett-White

 Our Standards: The Thomson Reuters Trust Principles.